 “The policy is a draft,” she said in an email.
 “Please reach back out to us with your request once the policy has been signed.
 I do not have a date for you, but I anticipate next week sometime.”

-According to the draft policy, the chief may withhold footage for more than 45 days if it’s deemed necessary to protect people involved, the integrity of an investigation, confidential sources, or the constitutional rights of those accused in any crime.
-Any delay must be explained in a detailed public statement and the footage must be released as soon as the reason for delay is resolved, it says.
+According to the draft policy, the chief may withhold footage for more than 45 days if it’s deemed necessary to protect the people involved, the integrity of an investigation, confidential sources, or the constitutional rights of those accused in any crime.
+Any delay must be explained in a detailed public statement, and the footage must be released as soon as the reason for the delay is resolved, it says.

-The publicly released footage may not show “all the shots fired or moments immediately following shots fired,” the draft policy states.
+The publicly released footage also may not show “all the shots fired or moments immediately following shots fired,” the draft policy states.

 An Assembly work session on the body-worn camera policy is planned for Friday.
 Case said during Sunday’s Black Caucus meeting that the policy will remain in draft form until after the session to allow for Assembly questions and public input.

 “Body-worn cameras are something that we have due to a tax-levy decision, but they’re not codified anywhere that they have to exist,” Zaletel said.
-“So that’s what the ordinance does, it says ‘We have this thing and it exists and it has to be operated per the policy.’”
+“So that’s what the ordinance does, it says, ‘We have this thing and it exists and it has to be operated per the policy.’”

 A public hearing for the ordinance is scheduled for July 30.